-We very much appreciate the guidance, expertise, caring and patience of our fine group of Penn State faculty research advisors.
-For their ongoing support and assistance, we thank Eric Barron, President of Penn State University; Nicholas Jones, Provost; Regina Vasilatos-Younken, Vice Provost and Dean of the Graduate School; Michael Verderame, Senior Associate Dean; Suzanne Adair, Assistant Dean, and Stephanie Danette Preston, Senior Director of the Office of Graduate Educational Equity Programs, the administrative home of the McNair Scholars Program.
+We very much appreciate the guidance, expertise, caring and patience of our fine group of Penn State faculty research advisers.
+For their ongoing support and assistance, we thank Eric Barron, President of Penn State University; Nicholas Jones, Executive Vice-President and Provost; Regina Vasilatos-Younken, Vice Provost for Graduate Education and Dean of the Graduate School; Michael Verderame, Senior Associate Dean; Suzanne Adair, Assistant Dean for Graduate Student Affairs, and Stephanie Danette Preston, Senior Director of the Office of Graduate Educational Equity Programs, the administrative home of the McNair Scholars Program.